Inspire a career direction. Impart a new skill. Plant the seeds for future success.

 SOAR will schedule training and answer specific questions you may have.
 You will be assigned a child based on your schedule and will stay with that child through the school year.
 At the appointed classroom time, the Cornerstone Teacher and SOAR Educator will begin a Zoom session with Mentors and their students.
 Mentors will go into a separate breakout room with their student and begin the online session.
 A customized reading plan and materials for each student will be provided to the Mentor.

-The C-Suite Series initiative is a virtual learning engagement and speaking opportunity designed to deepen students’ knowledge and preparation beyond high school.
+The Distinguished Speakers Series initiative is a learning engagement and speaking opportunity designed to deepen students’ knowledge and preparation beyond high school.
 Top-level executives are invited to speak to our senior students about their success, their walk in life, their educational journey, and their chosen career path.

 Selected students learn about various careers, colleges and skilled trades choices; and what skills are needed to thrive in the workplace and succeed.
 This initiative is also designed to advance the students’ experience and knowledge with writing, research, and critical skills; as well as allowing them to better understand their career aspirations and what it takes to attain achievement.
 Students will develop basic professional skills, (e.g. appropriate dress, how to conduct themselves in a business manner, importance of a good firm handshake, and how to organize and lead a business meeting).